 There is no reason for letting your kid’s smartphone data or WiFi turned ON all the time, that can open the doors for hacks and online threats because someone may use that as a way to access personal information, accounts, etc….
 Even more, they can access the smartphone camera and microphone and record what they want.
-I addition, when there is no need for Internet connection, it’s better to turn the data OFF for security reasons and even better, that saves the battery and make it last longer.
+I addition, when there is no need for an Internet connection, it’s better to turn the data OFF for security reasons, and even better, that saves the battery and makes it last longer.

 14. When they post something, it will be impossible to remove it